-Not too long ago I spoke about my overwhelm as a WAHM, and more recently I talked about my wish for more help with my babies.
+I’ve spoken before about my overwhelm as a WAHM, and my wish for more help with my babies.
 But I’ve had an epiphany I want to share, because I BET all other work at home parents will get this, in a way my husband never can.
 That’s not a criticism of him, it’s simply a fact.
-Until somebody lives this life, how can they possibly understand?
+Until somebody lives the juggle struggle, how can they possibly understand?

 I have all kinds of demands placed upon me, every day.
-From writing impressive words (hopefully), to wiping bottoms; from being a demented rotweiller-with-a-bone when a cowboy garage tries to do us over (more on this soon), to rustling up gourmet meals out of a tin of soup, four crackers past their best and an avocado that should have been ripe two weeks ago.
+From wiping bottoms, to writing (hopefully) impressive words; from being a demented rotweiller-with-a-bone when it comes to consumer rights, to rustling up gourmet meals out of a tin of soup, four crackers past their best and an avocado that should have been ripe two weeks ago.

 (Today’s new skill: running through torrential rain pushing a pram and balancing a three year old on my hip, whilst playing dodgems with the oncoming foot traffic.
-In 5°C. Oh, and sacking a cleaner who thinks it’s acceptable to spend two hours ‘cleaning’ my kitchen – clearly she’s never been as pushed for time as I am because in the course of two beautiful, child-free hours, I’d whip my entire house into shape.)
+In 5°C. Oh, and letting go a cleaner who thinks it’s acceptable to spend two hours ‘cleaning’ my small kitchen – clearly she’s never been as pushed for time as I am because in the course of two beautiful, child-free hours, I’d whip my entire house into shape.)

-Also, whilst normal life is ongoing (including the obligatory feeding of humans, and the calling of credit card companies to deal with said cowboys – does it ever end?), I am also managing the emotions of a toddler.
+Also, whilst normal life is ongoing (including the obligatory feeding of humans, and the calling of credit card companies to deal with chargebacks – does it ever end?), I am also managing the emotions of a toddler.
 Which on the face of it, if you’ve never had the pleasure, sounds quite lovely.